YidingYu/DLMA/README.md

 This is a research project I am working on :)

-See our paper [Deep-Reinforcement Learning Multiple Access for Heterogeneous Wireless Networks](https://arxiv.org/pdf/1712.00162.pdf) on arXiv.
+See full version of our paper [Deep-Reinforcement Learning Multiple Access for Heterogeneous Wireless Networks](https://arxiv.org/pdf/1712.00162.pdf) on arXiv or our conference version published in [IEEE ICC 2018](https://ieeexplore.ieee.org/abstract/document/8422168/).